backdevs/laravel-dotenv-sniffer/README.md

 # Dotenv Sniffer
-A code sniffer for environment variables not defined in a `.env` file.
+A code sniffer for environment variables not defined in `.env` files

 ## Requirements
 The main system requirements are: